dougeby/IntuneDocs/intune/certficates-pfx-configure.md

   - Microsoft Intune Certificate Connector - for authentication and S/MIME email signing scenarios
   - PFX Certificate Connector for Microsoft Intune - for S/MIME email encryption scenarios.

-  You can install both connectors (*Microsoft Intune Certificate Connector* and *Imported PFX Certificates Connector*) on the same server.
+  You can install both connectors (*Microsoft Intune Certificate Connector* and *PFX Certificate Connector*) on the same server.

 ## Export the root certificate from the Enterprise CA